thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 {% include templates/info-banner.md content=difference %}

 - Click the "Add recipients" button in the upper right corner of the "Recipients" tab;
 - A new window will pop up.
-Here, type in the name of the notification recipient(s) you'd like to add.
+Here, type in the name of the notification recipient(s);
 - Select "Microsoft Teams" type;
 - Next, you need to specify the *webhook URL* for the Microsoft Teams channel where the notifications will be sent;
-- In the "Channel name" field, specify the channel you want to send notifications;
+- In the "Channel name" field, specify the channel to which you want to send notifications;
-- Click "Add";
+- Click "Add".

 {% include images-gallery.html imageCollection="notification-center-recipients-microsoft-teams" %}